pranavjha/chai-modshot/README.md

 ## Configuring chai-modshot

-`chai-modshot` can **optionally** be configures using a configure function as shown below.
+`chai-modshot` can **optionally** be configured using a configure function as shown below.
 This should be done before the assertions.
 Also, configuring `chai-modshot` multiple times overrides the previous configurations.